hlt-mt/TM-Anonymizer/README.md

 ## Web Interface

-To test the tool, a web interface is made avaialble in the Docker.
-It consists in a simple web page, where a text can be inserted and it is processed by the tool returning the list of the identified PIIs.
+To test the tool, a web interface is made available in the Docker.
+It consists of a simple web page, where a text can be inserted and it is processed by the tool returning the list of the identified PIIs.
 The interface allows the user to provide an email address to which the output of the tool is sent.

 ## Credits